 The friendships you develop in life will help you in many aspects of it.
 Apart from our primal need to seek comradery and social connection, friendships also contribute to our personal growth.
 The friends you develop in the professional realm will allow you to take advantage of opportunities you may not have had access to alone.
-Friends help us when we experience difficult life events, and can serve to connect us with others whom we go onto call our friends.
-Your friends in life form the social setting into which you fall.
+Friends help us when we experience difficult life events, and can serve to connect us with others whom we go on to call close.
+Your friends in life form the social bracket you fall into.

-Being pulled into a social circle by the ones you surround yourself with can come with negatives.
-You’ll have difficult time should you try to break free from any aspect which your friends hold value in.
-Your efforts to change your identity and way of being for the better can be met with push-back.
-Our friends are human beings.
-They are subject to the same ways of thinking, emoting, and acting that all humans are also subject to.
+Being pressured by the ones you surround yourself with can come with negatives.
+You’ll have a difficult time should you try to break free from any aspect which your friends hold a valued identity in.
+Efforts to improve your own identity and way of being can be met with resistance.
+Our friends are subject to the same ways of thinking, emoting, and acting that all humans are also subject to.

 Be Careful Making Them Feel Inferior